danvitoriano/pubsub.js/README.md

-# javascript
+# pubsub.js
-javascript parts and test
+a pub/sub with javascript based on @fnando javascript